The {1,k} Density Hierarchy

 {1,2} is the only pair whose density grows

 This is the Hausdorff dimension threshold at work.
-The dimension of the underlying Cantor set controls the long-term behavior: when (equivalently ), the set of representable denominators is dense enough that its density converges toward 100%.
-When , the set is too thin and density converges to 0%.
+The dimension of the underlying Cantor set controls the long-term behavior: when (equivalently ), the set of representable denominators is theoretically predicted to be dense enough that its density converges toward 100%.
+When , the set is too thin and density is predicted to converge to 0%.

 Only has .
 Every other pair has .
 So the 10^11 data is the first scale where we see the density trajectories clearly diverging — one pair headed toward full coverage, the rest headed toward nothing.